mnrozhkov/Project-4_ConferenceApp/README.md

 Question: Explain your design choices.
 Explain in a couple of paragraphs your design choices for session and speaker implementation

 Answer:
-	1) Session class is implemented as single class, not as a child of a Conference class.
-This desision is made for for simplicity.
+	1) Session class is implemented as a child entity of the Conference. s_key = ndb.Key(Session, new_id, parent=conf.key)
 	For storing data  about Session class, the following data types were used:
 	- StringProperty: for 'name', 'highlights', 'speaker', 'typeOfSession', 'venue' and 'topics' properties.
 	These properties describe data about entities using text string.